Pittsburgh Steelers acquiring former Nittany Lions WR Allen Robinson; reports

 (WHTM) – The Pittsburgh Steelers are reportedly bringing a veteran wide receiver back to Pennsylvania.

-ESPN’s Adam Schefter reports that the Rams are expected to pay a portion of the $10 million remaining on Robinson’s salary this year.
+ESPN’s Adam Schefter reports that the Rams are expected to pay a portion of the $10 million remaining on Robinson’s salary this year and exchange seventh round picks in the deal.

 Robinson’s collegiate career with the Nittany Lions was highlighted by a last second 36 yard catch at the one yard line against #18 Michigan that led to a 43-40 4OT win.